jamespayne/weather-app/README.md

 # weatherapp
 Simple python based web server and client which calls the DarkSky Weather API.
 This was a university project.

+Update as of 07/05/20 DarkSky is discontinuing their API access.
+See [here](https://blog.darksky.net/).

+I'm sure you could use this with some other weather api though.
+It would just be a matter of changing the API requests when sourcing weather data.

 ## Aim

 * Further improve my python programming skills.